The Globe of Science and Innovation, CERN, Geneva

 At the time of its construction, the Globe building was widely regarded as one of the world’s most advanced examples of sustainable architecture.

-Exterior view of the Globe of Science and Innovation; photo Laura Gilchrist.
+Exterior view of the Globe of Science and Innovation; photo Laura Gilchrist / Flickr.

 40 meters / 130 feet across, the double-shell dome of the pavilion is almost entirely made of sustainably-sourced timber (Scots pine, Douglas fir, spruce, larch, and Canadian maple) harvested in the Swiss forests.

-Each of the two hemispheric shells of the dome consists of 18 cylindrical arcs made of glulam timber; the inner shell is clad with laminated timber panels, while the outer on supports a larch-wood brise-soleil.
+Each of the two hemispheric shells of the dome consists of 18 cylindrical arcs made of glulam timber; the inner shell is clad with laminated timber panels, while the outer supports a larch-wood brise-soleil.

-The timber elements which of which the building is mostly made are connected by custom-designed steel brackets and anchoring bolts conceived to facilitate the disassembling and reassembling of the structure, which made to move the building from Neuchâtel to Geneva rather easy.
+The timber elements of which the building is mostly made are connected by custom-designed steel brackets and anchoring bolts conceived to facilitate the disassembling and reassembling of the structure, which made moving the building from Neuchâtel to Geneva rather easy.

 The pavilion has two floors, connected by a long spiral ramp located in the interspace between outer and inner shells; the ground floor houses the permanent exhibition space, while the upper one is used for various activities and special events.
 A circular skylight, vaguely resembling the famous oculus of the Pantheon in Rome, pours daylight into the multifunctional space on the first floor.